|Nutrition Facts (per serving)|

 Pinch the bottom edge of each slice to form a heart shape.
 Drizzle the hearts with the remaining 1 tablespoon of melted butter and sprinkle with the remaining cinnamon sugar.

-Bake at 375 F for 8 to 13 minutes or until golden brown.
+Bake for 8 to 13 minutes or until golden brown.
 Remove to a wire rack to cool completely.
 Store at room temperature in an airtight container.

 - It's important to follow the package directions and let the pastry warm up slightly before working with it.
 If you leave it out too long it will get too warm and sticky, so timing is key.
 If the dough gets to warm, put it back in the refrigerator for a few minutes.